-- Never sign a blank document and watch those page numbers.
 How many business owners have lost thousands of dollars by signing blank forms?
 Plenty.
 Don’t become one of them.
 If a document has a blank page, draw a large “X” across it and initial it to prevent later insertions.
-Another safeguard is to make sure the document is properly numbered; if it has 7 pages, they should read “1 of 7”, “2 of 7” and so on.
+Another safeguard is to make sure the document is properly numbered; if it has seven pages, they should read “1 of 7”, “2 of 7” and so on.
 It’s a protection against fraudulent or doctored paperwork.

 Avoid individuals who aren’t properly credentialed.
 That should be a top priority.
 Anyone involved with a real estate transaction needs to be licensed — from federally regulated loan officers to state-regulated real estate agents and attorneys.
 And even then, ensure that the professional has the experience and reputation necessary to help out in a financial or legal crisis.

 If you liked what you read, check out our related YouTube videos